 What makes a good argument?

-Claire: We argue a lot, yet what do we need to do to be convinced by it?
+Debbie: We argue a lot, yet what do we need to do to be convinced by it?
 What makes some arguments good, and others bad?
 How should we assess an argument, and whether or not to believe it?

 Adam: Take a recent example.
 William Lane Craig offers something called a Kalam Cosmological argument, which runs like this: